nftmakerio/NMKR-Launchpage-Template/README.md

         accentText: '#000000'            // Text color on accent backgrounds },
     banner: {
+        enabled: true,                // Set to false to hide the main page banner entirely
         image: 'path/to/your/banner.jpg', // URL or path to your banner image.
 Example: 'https://placehold.co/1200x400/11f250/000000?text=Banner'
         overlay: {
-            enabled: true,                // Set to false to hide the overlay
+            enabled: true,                // Set to false to hide the overlay text and button
             title: 'Your Banner Title',
             description: 'Your banner description text',
             cta: {